 TIP 13) HAVE SOME DECENT TRAFFIC

 If you have done your content writing and article promotions right, you should be getting a tad bit of organic traffic 3-6 months from launch.
-Getting a torrent of organic traffic can be tricky, and that is what we call “Search Engine Optimization”… That is quite an advanced topic, and I shall leave a link to my other free tutorial series here.
+Getting a torrent of organic traffic can be tricky, and that is what we call “Search Engine Optimization”… That is quite an advanced topic, and I shall leave it as your “homework to do”.